Chris Cross (magician): Career

 Cross now performs close-up magic and cabaret acts of escapology, but he has retired as a contortionist due to arthritis in his shoulders as a result of performing his dislocation act for over 10 years.
 He won the UK Cabaret Championship 'Beat the Wand' Trophy at The Blackpool Magic Convention in the Blackpool Winter Gardens at the 'Blackpool Magic Convention' in 2009.
 He was also nominated for Young Businessman and Entrepreneur of the Year by the Evening Chronicle newspaper.

-The majority of Cross's performances are now at festivals, and private and corporate events in the UK.
+The majority of Cross's performances are now at festivals around the world, and private and corporate events in the UK.

 In 2014 and 2015, he won the title of Best North East Wedding Entertainer (Non-Musical) from the UK Wedding Industry Awards.
 He also won Best Wedding Fair Exhibitor as voted for by the public at the Stadium of Light in 2014 and at St. James' Park in 2016.
 Cross won the award for Outstanding Customer Service at the North of England Wedding Awards 2014, organised by The Wedding Guide, and again in 2016 winning the Judge's Choice award at York Racecourse.
 He was also nominated for The Journal's North East Culture Awards in 2016.